d3vote/XSolutions-Configurable-Cash-Register/README.md

 3) Launch it.

 ## Info about Configuration Files
 During the use of the app, three configuration files will be created in the AppData/XSolutions-POS directory: usersList.json, productsList.json, and config.txt.
-It is important that these files are not empty, as the app will not function properly if any of these files are empty.
+It is important that the directory & files are not empty, as the app will not function properly if any of these files are empty.

 ## User Data (Username, Password, Rights)